Hang gliding 1978 and 1979 part 1

 In the preceding image, Don Potter, a forester by trade, rigs his Olympus on Carson Hill where, during the first half of the 1800s, a 195 pound gold nugget was found.

 From the Krilatskoya hills one can look back into Moscow on a clear day and see some of the buildings not far from the Kremlin.

 — Jim Steil writing in Hang Gliding, September 1979

-The Mitchell Wing was, like Volmer Jensen’s VJ-23 and VJ-24, a rigid hang glider that required a trailer to transport it.
-Unlike the VJ-23 and VJ-24, it was a tail-less glider in which aerodynamic stability is built into the wing, as is the case with most flex-wing (Rogallo) hang gliders.
-Roll and yaw control was provided by tip rudders (much as with the ‘semi rigid’ Fledgling) while pitch control was by pilot weight shift.
+The Mitchell Wing was, like the earlier Icarus 2 and 5 by Taras Kiceniuk Jr. and Volmer Jensen’s VJ-23 and VJ-24, a rigid hang glider that required a trailer to transport it.
+Like the Icarus 5, it was a tail-less monoplane in which aerodynamic stability is built into the wing, as is the case with most flex-wing (Rogallo) hang gliders.
+Roll and yaw control was provided by tip rudders (much as with the Icarus rigids and the ‘semi rigid’ Fledgling) while pitch control was by pilot weight shift.

 George Worthington, a former US Navy pilot, became a world distance record-holding hang glider pilot in his fifties and sixties flying a Mitchell Wing as well as flying flex-wing hang gliders in the Owens valley.

-Hang gliding associations in several countries created structural and pitch stability test rigs.
+That was one impetus behind hang gliding associations in several countries creating structural and pitch stability test rigs.
 They included the Hang Glider Manufacturers Association in the USA, the DHV in Germany, and the British Hang Gliding Association.